prasunbhattarai/loan_risk_analysis/README.md

 ### 2. **Risk Prediction**
    - XGBoost model predicts continuous risk scores (0-100)
    - SHAP explains top 5 features driving the prediction
+   - **Visualizations**: Each top feature is displayed in a bar plot comparing the applicant’s value to the average, highlighting whether it increases or decreases risk
    - Direction of impact identified (increases/decreases risk)

 ### 3. **Explanation Generation**